oscarrobert-star/ecommerce-project/README.md

 # E-Commerce Platform on AWS

+> <mark>**Note:** There is a story behind this Project.
+You'd want to read through it to get a sense of how I reached the conclusions for some technical decisions.
+Also, it gives you a better perspecitve on my thought process as I worked on it.
+Have a read on my [dev.to page](https://dev.to/oscarrobertstar/reverse-learning-with-ai-breaking-down-ai-generated-business-cases-into-technical-solutions-42bb).
+I'd love to hear your thoughts on it as you follow through this series.</mark>

 ## Architecture Overview
 ![AWS Architecture Diagram](docs/images/architecture.png)
 *Figure 1: High-level architecture of the e-commerce platform on AWS*